There are helpful ways of thinking about the city in terms of time and space using analogy and metaphor: the vortex and the palimpsest.

 The New York Public Library under construction, view from southeast corner, 1904

 In a matter of decades after the opening of the Erie Canal, the island was covered with miles of continuous, often contiguous buildings.
 Architecture became a force of nature as construction “rampaged” uptown at the glacial pace of the business cycle.
 The Garment District of the 1930s-1960s, and the Midtown Business District of the 1950s-1990s, completed the broad strokes of business district development, adding to earlier, downtown cast-iron and steel frame loft buildings.
-Altogether they made up the third wave of commercial business that washed over Manhattan, almost none of it built on virgin ground.
+Altogether they made up the third wave of commercial business that washed over Manhattan, almost none of it was built on virgin ground.

 The city–Manhattan–was once an industrial powerhouse.
 Cast iron buildings in SoHo today display markers of their fabricators, all from Manhattan-based factories never more than a mile or two away.
 Photos of west side interiors in the 1890s show radiators, stoves, and fixtures displaying: “Made in New York,” which only meant Manhattan at that time, a few miles downtown.